goliatone/rabbithook/README.md

 Configuration needs an environment variable with the github secret:
 * NODE_GITHUB_SECRET

-Generates the following topic:
+Generates the following AMQP topic:
-`rabbithook/github`
+`rabbithook.github`

+If you are using ascoltatore, the topic is `rabbithook/github`.

 #### Dockerhub

 To read more about how to set up a webhook in Dockerhub, read [this documentation page][dockerhub-doc].

-Generates the following topic:
+Generates the following AMQP topic:
-`rabbithook/dockerhub`
+`rabbithook.dockerhub`

+If you are using ascoltatore, the topic is `rabbithook/dockerhub`.

 #### TravisCI